Three courses and a range of research opportunities are provided by the Art Therapy Northern Programme.

 We also aim to listen to the voice of people who use services in developing a collaborative approach to therapeutic work and mental health.

 The art therapy courses are based on a partnership between Sheffield Health and Social Care Trust and Leeds Metropolitan University.
 The research opportunities involve a range of local universities.
 The Art Therapy Northern Programme has a number of innovative features which build upon more than twenty-five years' experience of higher education, research and practice in art therapy.

-At the Art Therapy Northern Programme, we take applications throughout the year aiming to provide interviews on one day each month.
+We take applications for Art Therapy Northern Programme courses throughout the year, aiming to provide interviews on one day each month.
 Offers are made either for the coming academic year or for the next one depending on the places available.
 We encourage applicants to apply early because we receive a lot of applications for places.
-It is possible to download the application form on the MA Practice page.

 ‘Art Psychotherapist’ and ‘Art Therapist’ are the protected titles for registration with the Health and Care Professions Council; both titles describe the same professional practice.
 It is not possible to practice legally without a qualification and without registration with the HCPC.